Brecon and Merthyr Tydfil Junction Railway: LNWR connections

-The LNWR still wanted good access to Merthyr and in 1874 promoted a Bill for a new line getting access to the town.
-The B&MR opposed this in Parliament, but a compromise was reached by which the B&MR's own Merthyr line would be made joint with the LNWR in consideration of the LNWR refunding half the original cost of construction of that line.
-This was agreed, but the LNWR had to build an expensive connecting line from a new junction, Penywern Junction, on its line to the B&MR Dowlais (Central) station, running northward in tunnel to a westward junction with the B&MR line at Morlais Junction.
+The LNWR still wanted good access to Merthyr and in 1874 promoted a bill for a new line getting access to the town.
+The B&MTJR opposed this in Parliament, but a compromise was reached by which the B&MTJR's own Merthyr line would be made joint with the LNWR in consideration of the LNWR refunding half the original cost of construction of that line.
+This was agreed, but the LNWR had to build an expensive connecting line from a new junction, Penywern Junction, on its line to the B&MTJR Dowlais (Central) station, running northward in tunnel to a westward junction with the B&MTJR line at Morlais Junction.

-The line took four years to construct, but the LNWR took formal joint ownership of the relevant part of the B&MR line in 1875, ensuring that it retained access in the event of the B&MR negotiating with rivals.
+The line took four years to construct, but the LNWR took formal joint ownership of the relevant part of the B&MTJR line in 1875, ensuring that it retained access in the event of the B&MTJR negotiating with rivals.
 The LNWR line opened on 1 June 1879, when the LNWR trains were able to run to Merthyr High Street station.